DataJuggler/Excelerate/README.md

 # Updates

+10.3.2025: I added a Clone method to the Column object.

 8.2.2025: I updated a few packages including ImageSharp used by NPOI had a vulnerability.

 4.29.2025: I fixed a major bug caused by moving from EPPPlus to NPOI where the first column wasn't